jballands/donaldtrump.js/README.md

 $ yarn dev
 ```

 Output should appear on your console.
+At this time, the app should run
+interactively. *Production execution has not yet been implemented and
+setting `NODE_ENV=production` will yield unexpected behavior.*